The-Duke-96/Burninator/STL/readme.md

 <img src="https://github.com/The-Duke-96/Burninator/blob/main/Images/cable_ziptie.jpg" width="300" height="300">
 </p>

-- Install a 22mm PTFE tube and mount your extruder.
+- Install a 22 mm PTFE tube and mount your extruder.
 In this example, the Galileo 2 WristWatch is used, followed by the toolhead PCB.
 - In this setup, the EBB36_G2WW_Mount is required due to interference from the OptoTap.
 - The toolhead is now complete.